singram11/packing-app/README.md

 export CLOUDINARY_SECRET="yourCloudinarySecretHere"
 ```

-Both the Cloudinary and Flask Session keys should be stored in a secrets.sh file

-Load the variables from your secrets.sh into your shell
+Load the variables from your secrets.sh into your shell.

 ```
 $ source secrets.sh
 ```

-With PostgreSQL installed create a database to store the user information:
+With PostgreSQL installed create a database to store the user information.

 ```
 $ createdb packme
 ```

-If you want some test users and sample data you can run the seed_database.py file:
+If you want some test users and sample data you can run the seed_database.py file.

 ```
 $ python3 seed_database.py